Registration for Summer 2025 courses will open on the first Monday of February.

 Mehmetaj, Erblin |

-PM | Summer College 2 | Click to read more about MATH-1001-20 |
+AM | Summer College 2 | Click to read more about MATH-1001-20 |

-This course is designed to assist students whose high school mathematics background is insufficient for the standard first-year mathematics courses.
-It is primarily intended as a preparation for MATH-035.
-Topics include: algebraic operations, factoring, exponents and logarithms, polynomials, rational functions, trigonometric functions, and the logarithmic and exponential functions.
-Graphing and word problems will be stressed.
-This course is not intended to complete the math/science requirement in the College.
-Fall. |
+This course is intended as a preparation for MATH-1350: Calculus I. Topics include: algebraic operations, factoring, exponents and logarithms, polynomials, rational functions, trigonometric functions, inverse trigonometric functions, and the logarithmic and exponential functions. |

 |||||